7.3.3 CFP notices & reasonable action requirements

 Information provided by the person during the claim process will indicate whether or not a possible CFP entitlement exists.

 - A 65 year old man was born in Germany and came to Australia at age 32 after having worked and contributed to the German social security system for 12 years.
 He would qualify for a German age pension and is required to claim that pension under the CFP provisions.
-In this example, he does not need to rely on totalisation under the Agreement in order to be eligible for the German pension, i.e. he has sufficient contributions to meet the minimum requirements to qualify for the German pension.
+In this example, he does not need to rely on totalisation under the Agreement in order to be eligible for the German pension, that is, he has sufficient contributions to meet the minimum requirements to qualify for the German pension.

 - A 65 year old man was born in Italy and came to Australia at age 35 after having worked and contributed to the Italian social security system for 7 years.
 He would qualify for an Italian age pension under the Agreement and is required to claim under the CFP provisions.
-This is because the Agreement allows him to totalise, i.e. to add his AWLR to his 7 years of credited contributions in Italy to satisfy the minimum period of credited contributions for an Italian pension.
+This is because the Agreement allows him to totalise, that is, to add his AWLR to his 7 years of credited contributions in Italy to satisfy the minimum period of credited contributions for an Italian pension.

 Reasonable action for the recipient